fonlan/luci-app-poddns/README.md

 # luci-app-poddns
-Simple Dnspod-CN DDNS clint for Openwrt, only support IPv4.
+Simple Dnspod-CN DDNS client for Openwrt, only support IPv4.